lanl/gamma-dde/README.md

 Stan scripts for fitting ODE models to epidemic and viral dynamics data.
 The method is described in the preprint

 > T. Cassidy, P. Gillich, A.R.
-Humphries, and C.H. van Dorp, *Numerical methods and hypoexponential approximations for gamma distributed delay differential equations.* **todo: add link**
+Humphries, and C.H. van Dorp, *Numerical methods and hypoexponential approximations for gamma distributed delay differential equations.* [arXiv preprint](https://arxiv.org/abs/2104.03873).

 ## Requirements

 For using the Stan models, Stan version 2.4 or higher is required.
 See the [Stan website](www.mc-stan.org) for installation details.
-To get the latest version of Stan, install `cmdstan` instad of `rstan` or `pystan`.
+To get the latest version of Stan, install `cmdstan` instead of `rstan` or `pystan`.
 The `cmdstan` interface for python can be installed with pip using

 ```bash
 $ pip install cmdstanpy